hbctraining/Intro-to-R/lessons/04_introR-data-manipulation.md

 ##### Indexing with logical operators using the `which()` function

-While logical expressions will return a vector of TRUE and FALSE  values of the same length, we could use the `which()` function to output the indexes where the values are TRUE.
+While logical expressions will return a vector of TRUE and FALSE  values of the same length, we could use the `which()` function to output the indices where the values are TRUE.
 Indexing with either method generates the same results, and personal preference determines which method you choose to use.
 For example:

 ```r
 idx <- which(age > 50 | age < 18)